huyhi/rest-api/README-temporary.md

 - Download all files in this [google drive](https://drive.google.com/drive/folders/1OiiwSi8aYb0w6fh8rpTMZS7MupO3pE0S) folder.
 There are two files:

     - One is `VitaLITy-2.0.0.json`, This is the paper dataset.
+After downloading, copy this inside the `data` folder of this repository.
     - The other is `data.db.zip`, which contains information about the chromadb data set.
 I use this to retrieve data when performing enhancements.
 After downloading, please unzip it and place the `data.db` folder in the project root folder.
 The directory structure is as shown below.

 ![1.png](./images/1.png)